Follow Us on Social Media

 At The Ohio State University Moritz College of Law, LL.M. students have the option of participating in several co-curricular experiences that offer meaningful opportunities for professional growth, technical skills development and academic enrichment.

-Starting in the 2015-2016 academic year, Moritz organized a team of four students to participate in the annual LL.M.
+Each year, Moritz organizes a team of four students to participate in the annual LL.M.
 International Commercial Arbitration Moot Competition.
 The American University Washington College of Law created this competition specifically for LL.M. students in order to encourage “the study of international arbitration for the resolution of international business disputes and investment disputes” (external website).
 The International and Graduate Affairs Office conducted Internal Competition rounds that were open to all LL.M. students.
 One non-graded semester course credit is granted to the four finalists selected to compete on the Moritz team at American University.

 Two internal Moritz Clinics are open to LL.M. students: